 The Risks of Filing a Joint Married Return

-It might seem like a no-brainer to choose the married filing jointly status given the tax brackets and standard deductions, but filing jointly comes with some drawbacks.
-Both spouses must report all their incomes, deductions, and credits on the same return when they file jointly.
+It might seem like a no-brainer to choose the married filing jointly status, given the tax brackets and standard deductions, but filing jointly comes with some drawbacks.
+Both spouses must report all of their income, deductions, and credits on the same return when they file jointly.
 Both accept full responsibility for the accuracy and completeness of that information.
 The IRS refers to this as being "jointly and severally liable."

 Each spouse is responsible for providing documentation to prove the accuracy of the tax return if it's audited by the IRS.
 Each is held personally responsible for the entire payment if any tax that's due and owing is unpaid.
 The IRS doesn't divide the tax debt 50/50 between them.

-The IRS does recognize that not all marriages are perfect unions, however, and it will sometimes grant exemptions from joint liability through innocent spouse relief, separation of liability, or equitable relief, depending on your personal circumstances.
+The IRS does recognize that not all marriages are perfect unions, however, and it will sometimes grant exemptions from joint liability through innocent spouse relief, separation of liability, or equitable relief, depending on the personal circumstances.

 The rules for these types of relief are complicated, so see a tax professional for help if you find yourself in this situation.

 Filing a separate married return provides relief from joint liability.
 Each spouse is only responsible for the accuracy of their own separate tax return and for the payment of any separate tax liability associated with that return.
 But married taxpayers who file separately lose their eligibility for quite a few tax deductions and credits, so they can end up paying more in taxes.

 Filing separately can nonetheless be advantageous in a few situations: